liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

    |301 |REDIRECTSITE# |Redirect site |
    |70 |CSPCONTAINER# |CSP container |

-Note that you may see differences between the sites in the active sites list and those listed in the [SharePoint site usage report in the Microsoft 365 admin center](/microsoft-365/admin/activity-reports/sharepoint-site-usage-ww) because the site templates and URLs listed above are included in the SharePoint site usage report.
+Note that you may see differences between the sites in the active sites list and those listed in the [SharePoint site usage report in the Microsoft 365 admin center](/microsoft-365/admin/activity-reports/sharepoint-site-usage-ww) because both the site templates and URLs listed above are included in the SharePoint site usage report.

-For more info about tasks on the Active sites page, see:
+For more info about tasks on the **Active sites** page, see:

 - [Create a site](create-site-collection.md)
 - [Register a site as a hub site](create-hub-site.md) and [Unregister a site as a hub site](remove-hub-site.md)